What is Chromium?

 There are two things you can do about this… first, eliminate junk foods, processed foods, and highly refined foods (including white breads, pastas, sweets etc.), and replace them with high fiber grains, beans, and vegetables.
 Eat many small meals throughout the day, and always include a lean protein source (like chicken, turkey, fish, lean beef) with each meal.
 Many of these whole foods are good sources of chromium (along with other healthful nutrients).

-A very useful supplement, especially if you have intense sugar cravings.
-But its effects have been largely exaggerated by the supplement industry.
+Chromium is a very useful supplement, especially if you have intense sugar cravings.
+But its effects – especially when it comes to weight loss and physical performance or muscle growth – have been largely exaggerated by the supplement industry.